Romulo-Moraes/Assembly-Toolkit/4. System calls/README.md

 But you could ask: "It's really necessary remember every single system call's numbers when make one ?", and the answer is no. The Linux kernel developers already give you a list of all of them and can be found in any place at the internet, but i would recommend this one: https://hackeradam.com/x86-64-linux-syscalls/.

+## 1.1.
+Warnings
+It's important to say that every time that you do a system call, all registers are reseted, so you must save their values in memory if you wan't use them for another reason.

+## 1.2.
+Running the code

 To try this code in your own machine you will need the assembler Nasm, and i have to remind you that this block of code only work in Linux machines, however, Nasm already exists for Windows but the system calls used in this example only work for Linux.

 Assuming that your file name is hello_world.asm do the following command to assemble: